Compact Nursing States

 - Note: Advanced practice registered nurses (APRNs) are not included in this compact.

 What is the Nurse Licensure Compact?

 Designed by the National Council of the State Boards of Nursing (NCSBN) with the objective to remove regulatory obstacles and increase access to safe nursing care, The RN and LPN/VN Nurse Licensure Compact was established more than a decade ago.
 The NCSBN currently recognizes 25 Nurse Licensure Compact States; with additional states pending legislation.
 Nurses with a compact nursing license may practice both physically and/or electronically through a streamlined process without additional applications or fees across NLC state lines.

 Quick Facts about Travel Nurse Jobs in Compact Nursing States

 - Travel nurse jobs in America’s nursing compact states offer top pay and great benefits.

-- RNs without permanent residency in an NLC state, wishing to practice in one, should apply for a single state license in the state they wish to practice in.
+- RNs without permanent residency in an NLC state, wishing to practice in one, should apply for a single state license in the state in which they wish to practice.

-- Nurses working in travel nurse jobs at remote states, will also be held accountable to the Nurse Practice Act of the state where the patient is located or where practice occurs.
+- Nurses working in travel nurse jobs at NLC states, will be held accountable to the Nurse Practice Act of the state where the patient is located or where practice occurs.

-What Registered Nurses Should Know about Compact Nursing Licensure
+What Registered Nurses Should Know About Licensure in RN Compact States

-How does working in a Nurse Licensure Compact state help land travel nurse jobs?
+How can working in a Nurse Licensure Compact state help you land more travel nurse jobs?